PCSX2/pcsx2/README.md

 ## Project Details

-The PCSX2 project has been running for more than ten years.
+The PCSX2 project has been running for more than twenty years.
 Past versions could only run a few public domain game demos, but newer versions can run most games at full speed, including popular titles such as Final Fantasy X and Devil May Cry 3.
 Visit the [PCSX2 compatibility list](https://pcsx2.net/compat/) to check the latest compatibility status of games (with more than 2500 titles tested), or ask for help in the [official forums](https://forums.pcsx2.net/).

 The latest officially released stable version is version 1.6.0.